conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/staged_recipes.md

 Once a new recipe has been merged into `staged-recipes`, it will be converted to a feedstock.
 This creates the home of the recipe as a new repository under the `conda-forge` organization.
-It also creates the associated team and registers the recipe with the ci providers that are used for building packages, as well as with the distribution infrastructure to allow for uploads.
+It also creates the associated team and registers the recipe with the CI providers that are used for building packages, as well as with the distribution infrastructure to allow for uploads.

 ```mermaid
 sequenceDiagram